Ellen Taylor: Life

-According to the anonymous editor of her poems, Taylor's father was an "indigent cottager," in Queen’s County (now County Laois) in the north-west part of Ireland and the source of the River Barrow, mentioned in one of her poems.
-One of her poems laments a late brother.
-From the title of one of her poems, "To a Gentleman who had lent her some books," it can be inferred that she was an autodidact whose access to education was dependent upon the goodwill of others: the "gentleman" addressed in the poem who introduced her to the writing of Milton was apparently a house guest of her then-employer.
+According to the anonymous editor of her poems, Taylor's father was an "indigent cottager," in Queen’s County (now County Laois) in the north-west part of Ireland and the source of the River Barrow, referred to in her poem "Written by the Barrow side."
+Another poem laments a late brother.
+From the title of her "To a Gentleman who had lent her some books," it can be inferred that she was an autodidact whose access to education was dependent upon the goodwill of others: the "gentleman" addressed in the poem who introduced her to the writing of Milton was apparently a house guest of her then-employer.
 In "Written by the Barrow side, where she was sent to wash Linen," the poet laments that in having to endure "Servitude" (l.
 7) but having learnt "the pleasing sense" (l.
 30) from reading, she lives in the worst of both worlds.
 Of books, the poet writes: